Fishing Rods and Life Jackets:

 - Fishing kits and life jackets (infant, child, and youth sizes) are available at all four LPPL branches (size availability may vary by location).

-- Fishing kits and life jackets are holdable and can be borrowed on an adult card for two weeks with one renewal.
-Call the library or check the catalogue to place a hold.
+- Fishing kits and life jackets can be borrowed on an adult card for two weeks with one renewal.
+For current information, you can call the library or check the catalogue.

 - Fishing kits must be returned at the circulation desk inside the library during open hours.